 The initial project targets angiogenesis inhibiting small molecules identified to be of potential interest in the Open Innovation Drug Discovery (OIDD) program.
 The Company completed the identification, profiling, and optimization of a library of compounds and sent these to DCI for their assessment in FYE 2013.
-Following assessment, the optimized library of novel structures was submitted and successfully passed the OIDD programs initial computational screens focused on novelty, synthetic feasibility and potential toxicity.
-Three of these compounds were then selected by COTI and DCI for synthesis with completion of synthesis expected in Q2-FYE'14.
-The compounds will then be submitted to the OIDD program for lab testing.
+Following assessment, the optimized library of novel structures was submitted and successfully passed the OIDD programs initial computational screens focused on novelty, synthetic feasibility, and potential toxicity.
+Three compounds selected by COTI and DCI commenced synthesis in Q1-FYE'14 and two of these were completed in Q2-FYE'14, with the third one expected in early Q3-F'14.
+Once the third compound completes synthesis, the compounds will be submitted to the OIDD program for their lab testing.